After quitting porn, a practical question often comes up: what happens with sex now?

 • Emotional disconnection during intimate moments, feeling physically present but mentally somewhere else

-If any of these describe your experience, they’re not signs that you’re broken.
-They’re signs that your sexual response has been shaped by a stimulus that real life was never designed to compete with.
-The good news: your brain is plastic, and these patterns reverse.
+If any of these describe your experience, they are signs that your sexual response has been shaped by a stimulus that real life was never designed to compete with.
+Your brain is plastic, and these patterns can reverse.

-One of the most alarming experiences in early recovery is the flatline: a period where sexual desire seems to vanish entirely.
-No arousal.
-No interest.
-Sometimes even physical numbness.
+One of the most alarming experiences in early recovery is the flatline: a period where sexual desire seems to vanish entirely, sometimes with very little arousal, interest, or physical sensation.

 How long does the flatline last?